savchenko/windows10/README.md

 > To turn off Messaging cloud sync:
 >    There is no Group Policy corresponding to this registry key.

+and

+> Note: There is no Group Policy to turn off the Malicious Software Reporting Tool diagnostic data.

 # Rationale
 One might rightfully ask, &mdash; _"Why to bother with MS product while there are better \*nix-based operating systems?"_<br />